 Cannabis victories occurred in Montana where adult-use was approved by 56.9 percent, along with an initiative that set the legal age for cannabis at 21 and older.
 Initiative 190 allows adults to possess up to an ounce of cannabis flower and up to eight grams of concentrate and permits home cultivation of four plants per person or eight per household.

 The MT Department of Revenue will develop market rules.
-Only existing medical cannabis businesses will be able to participate in the adult-use market for the first 12 months the law is in effect.
-Sales tax is set at 20 percent, with revenue going to environmental conservation, substance abuse services, local governments, and the general fund.
+Only existing medical cannabis businesses will be able to participate in the adult-use market.
+That will take place for the first 12 months the law is in effect.
+Sales tax is set at 20 percent.
+Revenue is going to environmental conservation, substance abuse services, local governments, and the general fund.
 Initiative 190 also allows people convicted of cannabis crimes to apply for resentencing or expungement.

 Mississippi voters supported the more comprehensive of two medical cannabis options.
 Voters there approved an advocate-backed medical cannabis initiative over a much more restrictive alternative proposition offered by lawmakers

-Initiative 65 will allow qualified patients to purchase or possess up to two and a half ounces every 14 days but does not allow home cultivation.
+Initiative 65 will allow qualified patients to purchase or possess up to two and a half ounces every 14 days.
+But it does not allow home cultivation.
 The Department of Health will regulate and license production and dispensaries.
 It may tax sales by no more than the state sales tax rate to cover program operating costs.